 The Remuneration Policy is available on the Briscoe Group website, www.briscoegroup.co.nz.

-This Policy was last reviewed by the Board in February 2019 and will be reviewed every 12 months.
+This Policy was last approved by the Board in April 2021 and will be reviewed every 12 months.